 Subsequently, the government oil product stockpiling system was introduced in view of the need to establish a more flexible oil stockpiling system.
 As a result, kerosene stockpiling has been implemented since 2009.
-(After the Great East Japan Earthquake, the Oil Stockpiling Act was amended in 2012 to expand the product stockpiling to four fuel products, i.e., gasoline, diesel fuel, and heavy fuel oil A, in addition to kerosene.)
+(As a result of the Great East Japan Earthquake, the Oil Stockpiling Act was amended in 2012, leading to the stockpiling of four fuel products, with gasoline, diesel fuel, and heavy fuel oil A, for which there were substantial emergency supply requests when disaster struck, being added to the stockpiling of kerosene.)

 In addition, the Japanese government initiated a joint stockpiling project with oil-producing countries.
 In the project scheme, oil-producing countries could reserve their crude oils in Japan and use them commercially under normal circumstances; however, in an emergency, Japanese oil companies would receive preferentially crude oil supply from their reserves under the project agreement.
-Such joint crude oil stockpiling in Japan was started with Abu Dhabi National Oil Company (ADNOC) in 2009, Saudi Arabia's state-owned oil company (Saudi Aramco) in 2011 and Kuwait Petroleum International (KPI) in 2020.
+Such joint crude oil stockpiling in Japan was started with Abu Dhabi National Oil Company (ADNOC) in 2009, Saudi Arabia's state-owned oil company (Saudi Aramco) in 2011 and Kuwait Petroleum corporation (KPC) in 2020.